josephakayesi/s3-static-site-infrastructure/README.md

 This Terraform project sets up a static website using Amazon S3.
 Follow these steps to configure and successfully run the project.

+> :warning: Remember to destroy infrastructure to avoid unexpected costs.

 ### Setup

 #### Prerequisite